Are you looking for fun family games to pass those long winter nights? Or do you need a printable game for road trips?

 A: Around 7.8 billion people live on earth today.

-A: The Dead Sea, in Jordan and Israel.
+A: The Dead Sea, which is located in Jordan and Israel.
 It’s more than 1,350 feet below sea level.

 A: A school.